-The Board currently licenses 14,537 registered nurses, 3,688 licensed practical nurses, 1,309 advanced practice nurses, and of those 883 have prescriptive authority, 866 unlicensed assistive persons, and 209 medication assistants.
+The Board currently licenses 15,580 registered nurses, 3,959 licensed practical nurses, 1,639 advanced practice nurses, and of those 973 have prescriptive authority.

 The Board acts in a responsible manner to meet the needs of its customers, licensees, and the public in general.
 The Board is the guardian of the public's interests and carries out this responsibility by using a common sense approach to governance, by adhering to legal and ethical standards and considers costs both human and financial in its decision making processes.
 The Board regularly assesses its regulatory function, modifies or streamlines its regulations and maintains the concept of providing the best overall benefit with the least amount of intrusiveness.